 Just south of Swami’s in Encinitas, California is Pipes, a nice surfing break, and beyond that, San Elijo State Beach campground, a very popular San Diego beach camping spot, followed by Cardiff Reef on the south end of the campground where the cliffs end.
 Cardiff State Beach at the southern end of Cardiff is best known for its restaurant row along the beach (and allows leashed dogs on the beach).

 Going north from Moonlight is Beacons Beach, formally called Leucadia State Beach, a long narrow beach that runs for about 3 miles from popular and crowded Moonlight State Beach to the south and South Carlsbad State Beach to the north.
-Along the way you will encounter Stonesteps Beach, a beach access.
+Along the way you will encounter Stonesteps Beach, and Grandview Beach access points.

 If Moonlight beach is too crowded for your liking, just head north or south and the beach gets quieter.
 You can walk all the way south to Swami's and beyond at low tide, and north to Carlsbad Tamarack Beach at low tides.